Presidency of Herbert Hoover

 Herbert Hoover's tenure as the 31st president of the United States began on his inauguration on March 4, 1929, and ended on March 4, 1933.
 Hoover, a Republican, took office after a landslide victory in the 1928 presidential election over Democrat Al Smith of New York.
-His presidency ended following his defeat in the 1932 presidential election by Democrat Franklin D. Roosevelt.
+His presidency ended following his landslide defeat in the 1932 presidential election by Democrat Franklin D. Roosevelt, after one term in office.